wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/basic-requirements.md

 Finally, when rolling out Teams Rooms, there are several roles that will be needed within the deployment.

 - A System Integrator can help to design conference rooms and meeting rooms and help with the assessment, validation, and equipment ordering.
-They can make sure the project moves along in a timely manner and they can help install the devices, as well as help provide training and support for both end users and administrators.
+They can make sure the project moves along in a timely manner and they can help install the devices.
+They can also  help provide training and support for both end users and administrators.
 - You’re going to need somebody who is familiar with audio and video.
 You’ll  need Microsoft Teams or Skype for Business experts who understand how your environment is configured.
 - If you will be enabling dial-in calling, you will need to add the telecommunications department to help assign telephone numbers.
 - You'll need someone familiar with the network to make sure switch ports are set up correctly and firewalls and proxies are properly configured.
 You'll need someone with rights to create an Exchange mailbox, change passwords, and perform end-user management.